Foodfarmnewstv

 With the support of her husband, Mallam has successfully grown the seeds and livestock provided by the project.
 She is particularly proud of her healthy maize crops, which she plans to share with neighbors, promoting good nutrition in the community.

-The homestead garden has transformed her family’s diet, enabling her to introduce a balanced variety of carbohydrates, proteins, and other essential nutrients to her children.
+The homestead garden has transformed our family’s diet, enabling us to introduce a balanced variety of carbohydrates, proteins, and other essential nutrients to our children.

-In Jurari Community, Balanga Local Government Area, Food Farm News spoke with Zubudatu, a student whose mother was out at the market during the visit.
+In Jurari Community, Balanga Local Government Area, our team spoke with Zubudatu, a student whose mother was not around during the visit.

 Jamila Aliyu, a farmer from the Labu community in Balanga Local Government Area, Gombe State, shared how the support she received through the World Bank-FMARD ANRiN project has transformed her family’s well-being.